fehler/ux-foundations/ux-foundations-outline.md

 UX Foundations
 ==============

-MOBILE FIRST!
-DESIGNING FOR A CONTINUUM

-**Initial Outline: Monday, 16 April, 2017**
+**Initial Outline: Tuesday, 17 April, 2017**

 This book is intended as a beginners to intermediate introduction to User Experience (UX) design.
 It’s the ‘missing manual’ I’ve been looking for at Belfast School of Art.

-I recommend lots of books on my undergraduate Interaction Design programme, each focused on a different aspect of UX, what I really need, however, is a book that provides a holistic overview of UX.
+I recommend lots of books on my undergraduate Interaction Design programme, each focused on a different aspect of UX, what I really need, however, is **a book that provides a holistic overview of UX**.

 The book is design-focused, it’s about the process of user experience design from a designer’s perspective.
-It will touch on build aspects (web, mobile), but above all it’s about design.
+It will touch on build aspects (web, mobile), but it’s primarily about the process of design.

 In addition to students new to UX this book could also serve as the basis for graphic designers – and others – wishing to transition into UX design.